Andrey Sidorov

-Andrey Sidorov (born 25 June 1995) is an Uzbekistani footballer who plays as a midfielder who plays for Uzbekistan Super League team FK Kokand 1912.
+Andrey Sidorov (born 25 June 1995) is an Uzbekistani footballer who plays as a midfielder who plays for Kyrgyz Premier League team OshSU Aldier.

 Career

 Club

 On 1 August 2020, FK Khujand announced the departure of Sidorov.

 International

 Sidorov made his debut for the Uzbekistan national football team in May 2018, against Iran in a friendly.
 He also have played for the Uzbekistan national youth teams in international tournaments such as 2018 AFC U-23 Championship, in which he would win the tournament with Uzbekistan national under-23 football team, with him scoring the extra-time winner in the final after coming on as a substitute.